ycardon/gigaset-elements-proxy/README.md

 # gigaset-server

-Is a simple local proxy to gigaset-elements API, doing periodic re-authentication.
+Is a very simple gateway to gigaset-elements API:

+- periodic re-authentication
+- local proxy to the gigaset-elements APIs
-Events periodically fetched from gigaset-elements API are also pushed to a MQTT broker.
+- gigaset-elements events are periodically fetched and pushed to a MQTT broker

-As gigaset-elements does not provide local network APIs, I use it to access my equipement from https://home-assistant.io.
-It gives access to:
+As gigaset-elements does not provide local network APIs, I use it to access my equipement from https://home-assistant.io

-## raw gigaset API
+## Raw API

 - [basestations](/api/v1/me/basestations)